Teixobactin: Introduction, Mechanism of Action, Uses

 How Teixobactin was discovered?

-A new tool called iChip, was used for the isolation of teixobactin from a soil microorganism Eleftheria terrae which does not grow in test tube in laboratory condition.
-This tool or device allow the researchers to dilute the bacteria containing soil samples, sandwich them between two semi-permeable membranes, then immerse them in soil, allowing the bacteria to be grown in the lab in natural condition.
+A new tool, iChip, was used to isolate teixobactin from a soil microorganism, Eleftheria terrae.
+This microbe does not grow in the test tube in laboratory conditions.
+This tool or device allows the researchers to dilute the bacteria-containing soil samples.
+Then, sandwich them between two semi-permeable membranes and immerse them in soil.
+Thus, allowing the bacteria to grow in the laboratory in natural conditions.

 Use of iChip device to extract Teixobactin compound from soil